Fremantle for Families – How to Spend a Day in Fremantle with the Family

-Fremantle may be a fantastic destination for grown-ups with its old corner pubs, backstreet wine bars, and buzzy cafés, but it’s also a brilliant spot for families, with a lively weekend market, compelling museums, beachside parks, and a busy boat harbour.
-Here’s our guide to Fremantle for families.
+Fremantle for families?
+For many, Fremantle is a destination for grown-ups with its old corner pubs, backstreet wine bars and buzzy cafés.
+It’s also a brilliant spot for families, with a lively weekend market, compelling museums, beachside parks, and a busy boat harbour.

 ‘Freo’, as the locals call it, was once a separate settlement to Perth, yet the sprawling suburbs long ago absorbed the historic port into the greater metropolitan area.
 Perth’s outer suburbs now extend so far south that Fremantle, almost 20kms from the Perth CBD, feels like an inner-city neighbourhood.